 By Lisa Hernandez-Gutierrez

-For the second year, Vanguard has partnered with the Cisneros Hispanic Leadership Institute to fund Comunicadores for the Future, a paid internship program that supports the next generation of Latino communicators.
+For the second year, Vanguard has partnered with the Cisneros Hispanic Leadership Institute to fund Comunicadores for the Future, a paid internship program that supports the next generation of Latinx communicators.
 Lisa Hernandez-Gutierrez is the one of the program’s 2018 interns.

 If you ask me who I am, I might give you a few answers.
 I am a first-generation George Washington University student.
 I’m a Salvadoran immigrant.
 I’m a queer Latina.
 I may put those in a different order each time you ask me the question, but all of them are layers of me.

 This summer, I interned at the American Civil Liberties Union (ACLU), a nonprofit, nonpartisan legal and advocacy organization whose mission is to “defend and preserve the individual rights and liberties guaranteed to every person in this country by the Constitution and laws of the United States.”
 Working as a political communications intern at the ACLU’s legislative office, I learned that being successful in communications also has layers.

 I have been challenged to react quickly to breaking news, write strategically and be well versed on different issues.
 The summer’s hot-button topic, family separation, presented me with a more nuanced challenge in my internship: It hit very close to home.

 My family and I immigrated to the United States nine years ago, and if fate had taken a different turn, my brothers and I could have been separated from our parents.
 The thought of being separated from both my siblings and parents is unfathomable.
 Family has grounded all of us as we have rebuilt a life for ourselves in a new country.
 The mantra “don’t bring your personal problems to work” seemed almost to mock me as I grappled with distancing my emotions from my assignments.